 Poverty is more than the lack of income and resources to ensure a sustainable livelihood.
 Habitat Bangladesh seeks to eliminate poverty housing and homelessness by making the safe shelter a matter of conscience and action.
 To accomplish this vision, Habitat invites people of all backgrounds, races, and religions to build houses together in partnership with families in need.

-Habitat for Humanity Bangladesh has a range of approaches to providing housing solutions to low-income families to break the cycle of poverty.
+Habitat Bangladesh has a range of approaches to providing housing solutions to low-income families to break the cycle of poverty.
 Habitat understands that each family differs in size, circumstance, and need.
 Habitat’s approach is flexible enough to offer different and adaptable solutions to all.
 Home partners invest their own labor known as “sweat equity” to construct their homes.
 In all current projects, Habitat works through partners and also directly with the families of fully-fund homes and provides technical support for housing.

 Beside this, Habitat Bangladesh focuses on capacity building of the people and community it works with.
 To make people and community stronger and resilient, Habitat Bangladesh offers income-generating (IGA) training like embroidery and sewing, electrical wiring, masonry and carpeting training to people and communities.
 It helps people and communities to establish themselves on a strong base of regular income and enable them to break the chain of extreme poverty.